The door clicked shut, muffling the cries behind.

 He boarded the bus and watched the other commuters leave the bus from the back door, walking towards their blocks.
 “Why is my life opposite from other people’s?”, he thought.

-As he took a window seat and watched the night scenery change from heartlands to the city, he thought about Diana, his love.
+As he took a window seat and watched the night scenery change from the heartlands to the city, he thought about Diana, his love.
 What first struck him about Diana was her dazzling smile and twinkling eyes.
 They had dreams of spending a lifetime together in happiness, raising a happy family and building a home.

 The only time he could spend with her for the last 18 months was after his night shift when he reached ‘home’, aka his parents’ place, and in the evenings before he left for work.

-It was harder for her, facing the pressures from family every day, being strong for her children and standing by him when others looked down on him and derided him for his job, inability to support his family and get a place of their own.
+It was harder for her, facing the pressures from family every day, being strong for her children and standing by him when others looked down on him and derided him for his job, and inability to support his family and get a place of their own.

 She cried more often now, usually in private when she thought no one was looking.
 But he always knew, yet did not know how to solve her worries because he felt he was her limiting factor.